-- Lose of social licence to operate operate, resulting in construction or development delays and/or disruption of operations due to social unrest and tensions with local communities as well as legal claims from local communities, which can delay or even halt the granting of permits and licences. - Fines and penalties. - Legal claims from local communities, which can delay or even halt the granting of permits and licences. - Implementation and construction delays resulting in increased compensation costs compared to the costs if the process had been properly managed from the onset (including project design and construction). - Longer and more complex E&S due diligence by lenders and investors. - Loss of access to international markets if poor or inadequate land acquisition and compensation practices are evident. - Damage to reputation as a result of adverse media and/or NGO attention.
+- Loss of social licence to operate, resulting in construction or development delays and/or disruption of operations due to social unrest and tensions with local communities, as well as legal claims from local communities (which can delay or even halt the granting of permits and licences). - Fines and penalties. - Implementation and construction delays resulting in increased compensation costs compared to the costs if the process had been properly managed from the onset (including project design and construction). - Longer and more complex E&S due diligence (ESDD) by lenders and investors. - Loss of access to international markets if poor or inadequate land acquisition and compensation practices are evident. - Damage to reputation as a result of adverse media and/or NGO attention.

-3.2 Opportunities for the business
+• Opportunities for the business